 The Santen Group believes that promoting an appropriate balance of work and life will improve concentration on work and productivity regardless of gender, thereby leading to the development of human resources and the company itself.
 In Japan, as a result of past efforts, in FY2017 the ratio of female managers in management has increased by 4.1 percentage points compared to five years ago.

-Following the enforcement in Japan of the Act on Promotion of the Role of Women in the Workplace in April 2016, we devised an action plan for the first stage.
+Following the enforcement in Japan of the Act on Promoting Women's Participation and Advancement in the Workplace in April 2016, we devised an action plan for the first stage.

 1. Reduce overtime work by 5%.

 2. Provide opportunities for people who have retired for reasons such a child care, family care, and transfer of their spouses.

 Providing an Easy-to-Work Environment and Supporting the Independence for Persons with Disabilities

 Santen not only promotes the employment of persons with disabilities but also provides them with a working environment where they can work lively.
 Claire, a special subsidiary company established to facilitate the employment of persons with disabilities, located on the premises of Shiga Product Supply Center, was established in 1997 with the aim of "proactively fulfilling the corporate social responsibility of expanding opportunities to employ persons with disabilities as well as to provide opportunities and places for them to find their life and work meaningful."
 Claire's main line of business is the cleaning of dust-free garments and sterilized garments.
 While Claire's main clients are Santen's Noto Plant and Shiga Plant, the company also accepts orders from other companies.

 Claire supports various activities and efforts of persons with disabilities, including by providing opportunities for training sessions and encouraging employees to take part in the Abilympics, nationwide skill competitions for persons with disabilities.